Oxford: History

-The city began to grow industrially during the 19th century, and had an industrial boom in the early 20th century.
-Traditional industries included brewing and publishing – Oxford University Press and other print houses were major employers by the 19th century.
-In 1910 entrepreneur William Morris (later Lord Nuffield) founded a motor car business in Oxford, opening an assembly plant at Cowley.
+The city began to grow industrially during the 19th century and had an industrial boom in the early 20th century.
+Traditional industries included brewing and publishing; Oxford University Press and other print houses were major employers by the 19th century.
+In 1910, entrepreneur William Morris (later Lord Nuffield) founded a motor car business in Oxford, opening an assembly plant at Cowley.

 The city’s population and economy grew with this industrial boom, diversifying beyond the university.

+Transport history

+The Oxford Canal was completed to Oxford in 1790; the canal linked the city with the industrial Midlands, and allowed a steady supply of cheap coal to be transported to the city.
+Since the 1960s, it has been used for leisure.